-27.6 Employees must suffer no detriment because they have exercised any of their entitlements under the regulations.
-The provisions of the Working Time Regulations are not maximum standards, and conditions that are currently in place and more favourable to staff should not be worsened.
+27.6 Employees must suffer no detriment because they have exercised any of their entitlements under the Regulations.
+The provisions of the Working Time Regulations are not maximum standards and conditions which are currently in place and more favourable to staff should not be worsened.